islet-project/remote-attestation/examples/veraison/README.md

     $ veraison clear-stores

-Run realm-verifier binary, which is provisioned with `realm.json` and acts as Reliant Party with communication to realm and Veraison services (this binary takes several parameters, most should not be of any concern apart from passing latest reference values in `realm.json`):
+Run reliant-party, which is provisioned with `realm.json` and acts as Reliant Party with communication to realm and Veraison services (this binary takes several parameters, most should not be of any concern apart from passing latest reference values in `realm.json`):

-    CCA/realm-verifier $ cargo run -- -r <path/to/realm.json>
+     CCA/islet-ra/examples/veraison/reliant-party $ cargo run -- -r <path/to/realm.json>

 If needed, '-b' option can be used to pass different network interface binding:

-    CCA/realm-verifier $ cargo run -- -r <path/to/realm.json> -b <LOCAL_IP:PORT>
+    CCA/islet-ra/examples/veraison/reliant-party $ cargo run -- -r <path/to/realm.json> -b <LOCAL_IP:PORT>

-Realm-verifier awaits on given IP:PORT for communication from Realm and utilizes our `ratls` Rust library and `realm-verifier` library (for `realm.json` reference values verification) to verify client CCA token.
+Reliant-party awaits on given IP:PORT for communication from Realm and utilizes our `ratls` Rust library and `realm-verifier` library (for `realm.json` reference values verification) to verify client CCA token.

 # Verification itself

 On the realm side (the one we already run) just trigger the verification process.
-This is done using `rsictl` tool as well.
+This is done using `realm-application` (`CCA/islet-ra/examples/veraison/realm-application`).
 It will initialize RATLS connection to verification service by performing the necessary steps:

 * receive challenge value from verification service
 * request the token from RMM/TF-A/HES using the challenge